-The entire movie is currently on YouTube, but it seems to go up and get pulled off with some frequency.
-By the time you read this it may no longer be available, but it is now, and it’s here.
-(The Dallas bits start at about the 3:30 mark and last until about the 13:00 mark.)
+The entire movie is occasionally on YouTube, but it seems to go up and get pulled off with some frequency.
+By the time you read this it may no longer be available, but you can watch the trailer here.
+(If you can find the full movie, the Dallas bits start at about the 3:30 mark and last until about the 13:00 mark.)

 I watched the whole thing, and I can’t say I enjoyed it.
 I DID really like Cindy Williams as an excitable music geek, here in her first movie — three years before American Graffiti and longer still before Laverne & Shirley — but I’m not sure that’s enough of a reason to recommend sitting all the way through it.
 (And don’t get excited about Bud Cort, because his participation is minimal.)

 Watch the whole thing if you must.
 But, remember: you’ve been warned!

 This article appeared in the SMU newspaper — The Daily Campus — while the movie was being filmed in Dallas.
 (Click for larger image.)

 The photos accompanying the article are, sadly, not the greatest resolution, but here’s one:

 Sources & Notes